intel/CommsPowerManagement/README.md

 others.

-[pwr.py](pwr.md) a python library which can be imported into an application, to measure/modify core freqencies of a CPU to utilize Intel® Speed Select Technology.
+[pwr.py](pwr.md) a python library which can be imported into an application, to measure/modify core frequencies of a CPU to utilize Intel® Speed Select Technology.

 Please click on the links to see more information on the scripts.